 The TCO had its humble beginnings in 1970 as the Timothy Eaton Memorial Orchestra, based at Timothy Eaton Church downtown.
 In 2009 the orchestra moved to Glenview Presbyterian Church at Yonge & Lawrence.
 At this time, the orchestra changed its name to the Toronto Community Orchestra and established a website.
 While Glenview was a lovely venue for rehearsals, the group unfortunately outgrew the space within 2 years.
 In 2011 the TCO moved again, this time to Eastminster United Church in Riverdale/East York, where it has attracted even more local musicians.

-At its present location, the orchestra has in recent years doubled to over 60 members, with a waiting list.
-General Manager and cellist, Bonnie Sheckter, says of her experience, “I can't believe how far we've come since I joined the orchestra about 16 years ago.
+At its present location, the orchestra has in recent years doubled to over 50 members, with a waiting list.
+As our former General Manager and cellist, Bonnie Sheckter, says of her experience, “I can't believe how far we've come since I joined the orchestra about 16 years ago.
 I can remember years ago when we had a single person playing in the first violin section, four or five second violins, one viola player, no brass and no timpani.
 The music we could play was so limited.
-Louis has brought us so far, in choosing music that challenges us and has allowed us to grow and broaden our horizons.
+Our recent Artistic Director of seven years, Leonidis Varahidas has taken the orchestra to a new level in his choice of music that has challenged us and has allowed us to grow and broaden our horizons.
 Under his patient and skilled direction, the musicality and technical competence with which the orchestra now plays has increased so dramatically!”

-Past conductors with the TCO have included Tony Gomes, Jeremy Legault, Lynn Tucker, Carol Matthews and Eric Leung.
+Past conductors with the TCO have also included Tony Gomes, Jeremy Legault, Lynn Tucker, Carol Matthews, and Eric Leung.

-ALEXANDRA BOURQUE Recognized for her energy, musicality and charisma, French Canadian-born conductor, Alexandra Bourque, is the Music Director and Conductor of the Toronto Community Orchestra.
+Recognized for her energy, musicality and charisma, French Canadian-born conductor, Alexandra Bourque, has been working in the Toronto music scene since 2015.
+She is the Music Director and Conductor of the Toronto Community Orchestra and a Senior and Middle School music teacher at Branksome Hall.
 She holds a Bachelor of Music and a Bachelor of Education from McGill University with distinction, and a Master in Music Performance (conducting) from the University of Toronto.

 Ms. Bourque is the recipient of five scholarships from McGill University, and the Al Mercury Scholarship from the University of Toronto.
 Most recently, she received the prestigious Women's Musical Club of Toronto Foundation Graduate Fellowship for the 2016-2017 academic year.